korroz/BattleShip/BattleShip.Game/ReadMe.txt

 Game usage
 ----------
-There is only one switch that can be used with the game so far:
+Here are the command line switches that you can use:
--i	         Runs the game with interactive pauses after the ship setup
+-i         - Runs the game with interactive pauses after the ship setup
              phase and after the game finishes.
 Press any key to continue.
+-r <nr>    - Runs <nr> amount of matches in a row.
+-t         - Prints every players turn.
+(Overrides config setting) --noturns  - Mutes the output of player turns.
+(Overrides config setting)

 The configuration allows you to enable/disable the print out of all player shots.
 Also it's in the configuration you specify your own 3rd